-Fishergate in Preston, where high quality public realm works have redefined the highway space, permitting access and parking for cars as well as loading for shops, but prioritising the experience for pedestrians first.
+Stamford New Road in Altrincham, where high quality public realm works have redefined the highway space, permitting access and parking for cars as well as loading for shops, but prioritising the experience for pedestrians first.
+Combination of different paving material within the carriageway, visually narrows it and helps to calm traffic speeds, without reducing the width of the road space.